David Edwards (golfer)

 David Wayne Edwards (born April 18, 1956) is an American professional golfer who played on the PGA Tour from 1979–2005 and now plays on the Champions Tour.

+Early life

+In 1956, Edwards was born in Neosho, Missouri.
 He is the younger brother of former PGA Tour professional, Danny Edwards.

+Amateur career

-Edwards was born in Neosho, Missouri.
-He attended Oklahoma State University in Stillwater, Oklahoma and was a distinguished member of the golf team — a first-team All-American his junior and senior years.
+Edwards attended Oklahoma State University in Stillwater, Oklahoma and was a distinguished member of the golf team — a first-team All-American his junior and senior years.
 Edwards and teammate, Lindy Miller, led the Cowboys to the 1976 and 1978 NCAA Championships.
 Edwards was the individual medalist at the 1978 tournament in his senior year.

+Professional career

-He turned pro later that same year and joined the PGA Tour in 1979.
+In 1978, Edwards turned pro.
+He was successful at Fall 1978 PGA Tour Qualifying School and joined the PGA Tour in 1979.

 Edwards had more than 65 top-10 finishes in PGA Tour events and won four times (the first one was a Championship he shared with his brother).
-His best finish in a major was T3 at The Masters in 1984.
-In 1987, he scored the only double eagle in Torrey Pines PGA tournament history with driver-driver to the 18th green in the third round of play.
+His best finish in a major was T-3 at the 1984 Masters.
+In 1987, at the Shearson Lehman Brothers Andy Williams Open, Edwards scored a double eagle at Torrey Pines Golf Course with a driver-driver to the 18th green in the third round of play.
 During his late forties, Edwards split his playing time between the PGA Tour and the Nationwide Tour as do so many golfers at that stage who are preparing for the Champions Tour.

 Edwards became eligible for the Champions Tour in April 2006, and won his first title at the 3M Championship in August of that year.

+Personal life

 Edwards lives in Edmond, Oklahoma.
 He is a serious pilot who flies his own plane to tournaments.